metamath/lamp-guide/docs/11/index.md

 [*Explorer*](#explorer-tab).
 The Explorer tab lets us view the assertions (axioms and theorems) in the current loaded context.

-Let's try out the Explorer tab.
+Let's try out the Explorer tab so we can *see* the context we're using.

 #### Loading a context for the explorer

 You need to have a context loaded before the explorer tab is useful.
 For our purposes we'll use the `set.mm` database.
-If you're continuing the tutorial, you've done that.
+If you're continuing the tutorial, you've already done that.

 However, if you're starting at this point, first load `set.mm` as the context: